zaid-g/SaltPass/README.md

 - **Simple**: code is only ~150 lines long, so it's easy to audit/configure to fit your specific needs.
 Supports password updates/changes using simple method.
 Relies on OpenSSL crypto library for sha512 hash.
 - **Fast**
 - **Memoryless**: no data is kept/stored, improving security.
 User must re-enter master password every time program is run to retrieve passwords.
 - **Secure**<sup>1</sup>: Process memory is cleared before program exits.
-Terminal hides password and salt while user inputs on screen (echo disabled by default, but can be optionally enabled by passing -e flag).
+Terminal hides password and salt while you input on screen (echo disabled by default, but can be optionally enabled by passing -e flag).
 Passing the master password as a command line argument not permited, since it gets saved in command history and would be visible to other processes..
 For more notes on security, see Usage section below.

 <sup>1</sup>Please note that the code has NOT been independently verified to be secure by a third party.